Qianjiang Motorcycle: Brands

-The company acquired the Benelli brand in 2005 and debuted the MBP Moto brand at the 2022 EICMA motorcycle show in Milan, Italy.
-With the purchase of the Morbidelli brand in 2024, MBP Moto became Morbidelli MBP.
+The company acquired the Benelli brand in 2005 and debuted the brand at the 2022 EICMA motorcycle show in Milan, Italy.

 International

-In 2024, QJ Motor arranged exclusive distribution of its models in Europe with SIMA (replacing DIP SAS in that role).
+In 2024, QJMOTOR arranged exclusive distribution of its models in Europe with SIMA (replacing DIP SAS in that role).
 The new agreement covers Belgium, France, Luxembourg, the Netherlands, and Switzerland.
 SIMA distributes other motorcycle brands in Europe, including Hyosung and Royal Enfield, while owning retro-maker Mash Motorcycles.

 Italy

 In 2005, Qianjiang acquired Benelli.
 In 2009 they invested an added $26 million "to help revitalize the Italian brand."
 In recommitting to their investment in Benelli, Qianjang Motors general manager Haimei Yan said, "Although we have not yet turned a profit in the budget, we are here to stay, and believe in the company."
 The company announcement in late-2021 of the new TRK 800 adventure bike model stated it was "born in the Benelli Style Centre and developed by the R&D department of the House of the Leoncino in Pesaro, where the headquarters and the heart of the company are located."

-In 2023 MV Agusta Motor S.p.A. announced a strategic partnership with QJMotor for distribution of its motorcycles in China.
+In 2023 MV Agusta Motor S.p.A. announced a strategic partnership with QJMOTOR for distribution of its motorcycles in China.
 Dongshao Guo, general manager of Qianjiang Motor, said of the arrangement, "We hope [...] we will be able to work together to import more high-performance motorcycles for Chinese customers, that are fashionable, easy to handle, and fun to ride."
 Qianjiang had an agreement to make the Lucky Explorer MV Agusta adventure bike (and use their large-capacity four-cylinder engine in future models).
-Of the two versions of this bike QJMotor was due to build for MV Agusta – the 5.5 and 9.5 (denoting engine size) – manufacture of the 5.5 was halted with the purchase of a 25.1% stake in the Italian company by the Pierer Mobility Group, owner of KTM and Husqvarna, which has as a long-standing partnership with CFMoto (a QJMotor competitor).
+Of the two versions of this bike QJMOTOR was due to build for MV Agusta – the 5.5 and 9.5 (denoting engine size) – manufacture of the 5.5 was halted with the purchase of a 25.1% stake in the Italian company by the Pierer Mobility Group, owner of KTM and Husqvarna, which has as a long-standing partnership with CFMoto.